Friends,

 1 Corinthians 3:5-11

 5 Who then is Paul, and who is Apollos, but ministers through whom you believed, as the Lord gave to each one?
 6 I planted, Apollos watered, but God gave the increase.
-7 So then neither he who plants is anything, nor he who waters, but God who gives the increase.8 Now he who plants and he who waters are one, and each one will receive his own reward according to his own labor.
+7 So then neither he who plants is anything, nor he who waters, but God who gives the increase.8 Now he who plants and he who waters are one, and each one will receive his own reward according to his own labor.9 For we are God’s fellow workers; you are God’s field, you are God’s building.
+10 According to the grace of God which was given to me, as a wise master builder I have laid the foundation, and another builds on it.
+But let each one take heed how he builds on it.
+11 For no other foundation can anyone lay than that which is laid, which is Jesus Christ.

 1 Corinthians 12:1-11

-4 There are diversities of gifts, but the same Spirit.
+1 Now concerning spiritual gifts, brethren, I do not want you to be ignorant: 2 You know that you were Gentiles, carried away to these dumb idols, however you were led.
+3 Therefore I make known to you that no one speaking by the Spirit of God calls Jesus accursed, and no one can say that Jesus is Lord except by the Holy Spirit.4 There are diversities of gifts, but the same Spirit.
 5 There are differences of ministries, but the same Lord.
 6 And there are diversities of activities, but it is the same God who works all in all.
 7 But the manifestation of the Spirit is given to each one for the profit of all: 8 for to one is given the word of wisdom through the Spirit, to another the word of knowledge through the same Spirit, 9 to another faith by the same Spirit, to another gifts of healings by the same Spirit, 10 to another the working of miracles, to another prophecy, to another discerning of spirits, to another different kinds of tongues, to another the interpretation of tongues.
 11 But one and the same Spirit works all these things, distributing to each one individually as He wills.

 2 Corinthians 10:12-15

 12 For we dare not class ourselves or compare ourselves with those who commend themselves.
 But they, measuring themselves by themselves, and comparing themselves among themselves, are not wise.
 13 We, however, will not boast beyond measure, but within the limits of the sphere which God appointed us—a sphere which especially includes you.
-14 For we are not overextending ourselves (as though our authority did not extend to you), for it was to you that we came with the gospel of Christ; 15 not boasting of things beyond measure, that is, in other men’s labors, but having hope, that as your faith is increased, we shall be greatly enlarged by you in our sphere,
+14 For we are not overextending ourselves (as though our authority did not extend to you), for it was to you that we came with the gospel of Christ; 15 not boasting of things beyond measure, that is, in other men’s labors, but having hope, that as your faith is increased, we shall be greatly enlarged by you in our sphere,1 Corinthians 3:9

-20 But now indeed there are many members, yet one body.
+18 But now God has set the members, each one of them, in the body just as He pleased.19 And if they were all one member, where would the body be?20 But now indeed there are many members, yet one body.
 21 And the eye cannot say to the hand, “I have no need of you”; nor again the head to the feet, “I have no need of you.”22 No, much rather, those members of the body which seem to be weaker are necessary.23 And those members of the body which we think to be less honorable, on these we bestow greater honor; and our unpresentable parts have greater modesty,

 From the Sabbath School lesson by Mark Finley, www.ssnet.org